 - Confirming the decision in writing and if it was dismissal, allowing the right of appeal.

 The documents concerned in this process will have to be written in a certain way to protect the organisation.
-If you are in this situation and need help writing the letters and conducting the meeting, give the friendly HR team at CHaRM a call on 0115 984 3119.
+If you are in this situation and need help writing the letters and conducting the meeting, the friendly HR team at CHaRM are here to support you.